leandroBorgesFerreira/dag-command/README.md

 ## Configuration

 ```
-filter
+filterModules
 ```
-You can filter between library, app, or all (which include both).
+You can remove modules that you dont want to include using this parameter.

 ```
 defaultBranch